icanzilb/EasyAnimation/README.md

 * polish spring animation to look exactly like the UIKit one
 * add `CALayer.animateWithDuration:animations:`.. for the people who want to use different methods for view and layer animations
 * `.Autoreverse` for chain animations (if possible)
+* add support for keyframe animation along the path via a custom property
 * cool demos...

 Version History
 ========